Dictation Tips for an iPhone or iPad with Apple Siri

 A friend of mine explained this phenomenon very well.
 He said, "There are different pathways through the brain to control the fingers and to control speaking with our mouth."

+We sometimes make mistakes when I talk.
 People usually don't catch it when they listen, mainly because the human brain corrects errors automatically.
-Have you ever had the experience where you catch yourself saying something incorrectly, and as soon as you say it again your listener responds with the comment, "I knew what you meant."
+Have you ever had the experience where you catch yourself saying something incorrectly, and as soon as you say it again your listener responds with the comment, "Oh, I knew what you meant."

-That's either because they really did know what you meant and didn't need to correct you, or they didn't hear what you said wrong because their brain let them hear what you really meant.
+That's either because they really did know what you meant and didn't need to correct you, or they didn't hear what you said wrong because their brain made them hear what you really meant.

-Siri will recognize that as meaning that I want the word.
-The same goes for all other marks, such as a comma, quote, etc. Sometimes it’s easier just to switch to the keyboard and type, as I did with this paragraph.
+Siri will recognize that as meaning that I want the word "period".
+The same goes for all other marks, such as a comma, quote, etc. Sometimes it’s easier just to switch to the keyboard and type.

-Some Editing is Required
+Some Editing Is Required

 If you're wondering if I had any trouble with the last paragraph, trying to get Siri to type things that are commands, you bet I did.
-I had to go back and do some old-fashioned editing on the iPad's keyboard to get all that correctly typed.
+I had to go back and do some old-fashioned editing on the keyboard to get all that correctly typed.

 With all this nonsense going on that we need to think about while we're speaking, it kind of distracts us from the main thought we're trying to express.